Blodgett Peak

-Blodgett Peak is a mountain summit in El Paso County, Colorado.
+Blodgett Peak is located in El Paso County, Colorado.
 Blodgett Peak is located in Pike National Forest. and at its base is Blodgett Peak Open Space of Colorado Springs.

 Overview

 The peak is located in the 167-acre Blodgett Peak Open Space along Rampart Range of the Rocky Mountains, which is a wildlife habitat, including the peregrine falcons, and trails for hiking.
 The terrain contains Pierre Shale, Fountain Formation, and Manitou Limestone.
 Flora includes scrub oak, Douglas fir, and ponderosa pine.

 The peak is accessed from Woodmen Road in Colorado Springs.
 It is 16.3 km northwest by west (bearing 309°) of downtown Colorado Springs.

 Mountain

 Blodgett Peak was named for a family that settled in an area now part of the Air Force Academy in the 19th century.